Alcohol Rehab & Detox

 Having a nightcap will help with sleep: The reverse is actually true.
 Alcohol is disruptive to sleep.
 It decreases the amount of REM time you get, which is necessary for a restful evening’s sleep.

-Going through withdrawal and detox can be hard work, but the benefits are enormous.
+Entering an alcohol rehab and going through withdrawal and detox can be hard work, but the benefits are enormous.
 Mental and physical health improves, as well as relationships with others.
 There are a few challenges, however, both during and after gaining sobriety.

 The detox process causes symptoms that may worsen, especially after the first 24 hours, when you may feel disoriented and have hand tremors in addition to the other symptoms mentioned.
 These may continue into the next day, with hallucinations and panic attacks.